Download Internet Speed Meter for Windows for Real-Time Monitoring

 To show internet speed in the taskbar on Windows, you will have to download a dedicated app known as NetSpeedMonitor.

 The app was primarily designed to run on Windows Vista, XP, and 7.
 However, that doesn’t mean it won’t work on Windows 8 and above.
-For that, you must run the installer in Compatibility mode.
+However, you must run the installer in Compatibility mode.
 Don’t worry.
 We have mentioned the steps in detail.
 Follow along.

 Step 2: Navigate to the folder where you downloaded the file.